orac81/Orac-Draughts/readme.md

 ## DRAUGHTS SOFTWARE

-Below are details on ORAC DRAUGHTS, a checkers playing program for 6502 computers.
+Below are details on some different checkers playing engines I have written over tome.
+## DYNAMO DRAUGHTS
-Also here you will find DYNAMO DRAUGHTS, (with source) a program that plays International 10x10 draughts and related variants.
+DYNAMO DRAUGHTS is a program that plays International 10x10 draughts and related variants.
 Download dynamo v9.18 with source:
   <https://github.com/orac81/Orac-Draughts/raw/main/dyna918a.zip>

+You can view more details and a manual here:

 ## ORAC DRAUGHTS